Ajrarn/Natao/README.md

 # Natao

-Natao is a Markdown Editor that has been specifically designed to help dyspraxic, dysgraphic and dyslexic students easily produce their homework and compose school/college essays.
+Natao is a Markdown Editor that has been specifically designed to help dyspraxic, dysgraphic and dyslexic students easily produce their homework and compose school/college essays on computers.

-Natao is Operating System (OS) independent: it works equally well on OSX, Linux and Windows machines.
+Natao is Operating System (OS) independent, that is, it works equally well on OSX, Linux and Windows machines.

 ## Getting Started